ThePhantom2307/InstaPhantom/README.md

 # How to setup
 1) Open the terminal and enter the command "python3 setup.py"
-2) Enter your username and the password of your instagram account (You can change the username and password by editing the "account" file)
 3) let it to download some packages
 4) If there is any error use "sudo python3 setup.py"